google/web-starter-kit/docs/deploy-firebase.md

     can use the `firebase` command from any directory.
 You may need to install the package with `sudo` privileges.

+1. Login to your Firebase account

+        firebase login

 1.  `cd` into your project directory

 1. Inititalize the Firebase application